Best Project Management Tools for Educators and Teachers 2026

 - Best for school-wide communication: Basecamp — Basecamp Pro Unlimited

-If I had to pick one tool for the majority of educators reading this?
+If I had to pick one tool and one tool only for the majority of educators reading this?
 Notion.
 The free plan for educators is legitimately good, the template ecosystem is massive, and the flexibility means you won't outgrow it in six months.
-It actually rewards the time you put into it — unlike a lot of tools making that promise.
+It rewards the time you put into it — and unlike a lot of tools that promise that, Notion actually delivers.

 FAQ: Best Project Management Tools for Educators